Senior Management Team

 Director of Communications and Marketing

 Veronica joined Larkin Street as communications manager in 2016 with nearly a decade of experience in traditional and digital marketing.
 Passionate about clear and concise communication, Veronica’s background includes time in the media, tech and non-profit sectors, both as part of a team and as the owner of her own consulting firm.
 Prior to joining Larkin Street, she served as marketing director for a consumer hardware startup where she oversaw all communications, branding, press, advertising and a staff of full-time employees.
 Veronica holds a B.A. in philosophy from the University of Kansas and studied graphic design at the renowned Ringling College of Art + Design.
-She is thrilled to contribute to Larkin Street’s mission to help young people transcend homelessness and believes in the necessity of social and restorative justice to make positive change.
+She is thrilled to contribute to Larkin Street’s mission to help young people move past homelessness and believes in the necessity of social and restorative justice to make positive change.